Joseph Spence (author): Later life

 Spence was elected as the Oxford Professor of Poetry on 11 July 1728, holding the post for maximum term allowed (ten years).
-The older of the two, Spence had, more than once, Edward Rolle's as his deputy in the Poetry-Professorship at Oxford.
+The older of the two, Spence had, more than once, Edward Rolle as his deputy in the Poetry-Professorship at Oxford.
 In the same month he was given the New College living of Birchanger, Essex, but continued to live in Oxford when not travelling abroad.

 Recommended by Alexander Pope, Spence became a travelling companion of Charles Sackville, 2nd Duke of Dorset and 1st Earl of Middlesex, on a Grand Tour lasting from December 1730 to July 1733.
 In 1731, while Spence was abroad, his Account of Stephen Duck was published.
 On his return to Oxford he lectured and made mundane contributions to poetry collections marking royal weddings, births, and deaths.
 In 1736 he published An Account of Lord Buckhurst and an edition of Gorboduc.

 Spence was a companion to John Morley Trevor in his tour of the Netherlands, Flanders, and France between May 1737 and February 1738, and between September 1739 and November 1741 travelled in Italy with Henry Pelham-Clinton, the Earl of Lincoln.
 Lord Lincoln then provided the scholar with appointments and incomes that ensured his financial security.
 While touring, Spence frequently wrote letters to his mother, which he later edited for publication but never published.

 On 4 June 1742 Spence was appointed Regius Professor of Modern History and exchanged Birchanger for Great Horwood, Buckinghamshire, which he visited each year and distributed charity.
 Around 1742 he gave up his fellowship at New College and settled with his mother in London and often visited Alexander Pope.

 After much work, Spence published Polymetis as an illustrated folio in February 1747.
 He had first thought of such a work during his first visit to Italy and used much of the material he had collected there, intending to demonstrate the relationship between the works of ancient artists and of Roman poets.
 The work was criticsed by Gotthold Ephraim Lessing in his 1766 work, Laocoön, which subsequently adversely affected its standing.

 In 1748, Lord Lincoln gave Spence the use of a house he owned at Byfleet, Surrey, which Spence and his mother moved into.
 Having designed Birchanger's garden along the lines of Pope's garden in Twickenham, and planting extensively at Great Horwood, as well as designing gardens and making notes for friends London, Spence further explored his interest in landscape gardening at Byfleet – developing the 30 acre estate as a ferme ornée.
 Though making extensive notes and translating Jean Denis Attiret's account of the Emperor of China's gardens, Spence left his gardening treatise, Tempe, unfinished.
 His translation of Attiret was published in 1752 under the pen name of "Sir Harry Beaumont", which he also used for Crito, published in 1752, and Moralities, published in 1753.